alexbepple/abitbetterrtm/README.md

 Features
 --------

 A Bit Better RTM changes the way Remember The Milk looks and works when you login to their site.
-Amoung other things, it:
+Among other things, it:

 * moves the list of task lists to a column on the left, and removes the tabs cluttering the top
 * adds keyboard shortcuts that help you quickly navigate lists, add list, move tasks, and search